aliciasab/aliciasab.github.io/projects/project3/project3page.md

 <img src="ChartUSonly.png"/>

 In addition, there has been a shift in the geography of incarceration.
-In the mid 2000s rural coutnies started to have higher incarceration rates than urban counties.
+In the mid 2000s rural counties started to have higher incarceration rates than urban counties.

 <img src="ChartUS.png"/>

 The U.S. Census categorizes counties as urban, small/mid metropolitan, suburban, and rural as a way to classify density.
 Additionally, the U.S. Census divides the country up into the South, the Northeast, the West, and the Midwest.
-This project aims to examine the rural incarceration boom, and determine whether this rural shift occured in all regions of the United States.
+This project aims to examine the rural incarceration boom, and determine whether this rural shift occurred in all regions of the United States.

 <img src="densitymap.png"/>
 <img src="region.png"/>

-Incarceration Rates in the United States have trended signifcantly upward since the 80s.
+Incarceration Rates in the United States have trended significantly upward since the 80s.

 <img src="19802015.gif"/>